stjet/Faucet-v2/documentation/config.md

 ### `captcha` properties

 - `hcaptcha_sitekey`: Your public hCaptcha Site Key.
-- `use_splash`: Set to `false` to disable the Prussia Captcha Splash Middleware
+- `use_splash`: Set to `false` to disable the Prussia Captcha Splash Middleware.
 - `prussia_captcha`: The main server url for Prussia Captcha; do not change unless you can run your own.

 ### `coin` properties

 - `claim_frequency`: Claim frequency time in milliseconds.
 - `enabled`: Set to `false` to disable the coin; you do not need to remove all of the coin properties to disable it.
 - `auto_receive`: Set to `false` to prevent the server from automatically receiving deposits to the faucet account.
-Not recommended to use with Nano as the proof of work is expensive. *Only works for Nano and Banano*
+Not recommended to use with Nano as the proof of work is expensive. *Only works for Nano and Banano*.
 - `address`: The address of the faucet.
-Make sure it's the same as the seed you declare in the secrets, and that is the first account of that seed
+Make sure it's the same as the seed you declare in the secrets, and that is the first account of that seed.
-- `rpc`: RPC url of the node that the faucet will use to communicate with the coin's network
+- `rpc`: RPC url of the node that the faucet will use to communicate with the coin's network, you can leave empty and it will fallback to a default.

 ### `payout` properties of `coin` property

-- `min_payout`: Minimum amount to give in the coin's designation.
+- `min_payout`: Minimum amount to give of the coin.
-- `max_payout`: Maximum amount to give in the coin's designation.
+- `max_payout`: Maximum amount to give of the coin.
-- `percentage`: Set a percentage amount of the entire available balance to give.
+- `percentage`: Set a percentage amount of the entire available balance to give (decimal from 0 to 1). `min_payout` and `max_payout` values will still be obeyed.

+### `optional` properties of `coin` if key name is `vite` or `xdai`

+Set to `true` if sending the token is optional (If faucet is out of tokens, it will continue to send just the coin).

 ### `token` properties of `coin` if key name is `vite`

-Set to `false` if you do not want to use a Vite token
+Set to `false` if you do not want to send a Vite token.
-- `id`: Id of the Vite token to use
+- `id`: Id of the Vite token to use.
+- `amount`: Maximum amount to give of the token.
+- `decimals`: Number of decimals of the token.

+### `token` properties of `coin` if key name is `xdai`

+Set to `false` if you do not want to send a xDai token.
+- `contract`: Contract Address of the token.
-- `amount`: Maximum amount to give in the token's designation
+- `amount`: Maximum amount to give of the token.
-- `decimals`: Number of decimals in the token's desination
+- `decimals`: Number of decimals of the token.
+Defaults to `18`.

 ## Production ready `config.json` reference file